bakery/blog/_posts/2014-08-22-moving-our-blog.md

 ## Bring your stuff with you

 We had about 10 posts in our Tumblr which we wanted to bring a long.
 The makers of Jekyll clearly take that stuff seriously.
-You can import your doodles from pretty much anything spare stones and papyrus.
+You can import your scribbles from pretty much anything but stones and papyrus.
 More details [here](http://import.jekyllrb.com/).
 Running the following script did the trick

 {% highlight ruby %}
 $ ruby -rubygems -e 'require "jekyll-import";